Bud Carson: Cleveland Browns head coach

-Family
+Family and death

 Carson, a former smoker, died in 2005 of emphysema.
 He was married to Linda Carson, an anchorwoman at WDAF in Kansas City, and Sarasota television station WWSB.
-His daughter Cathi Carson worked as the sports reporter at two Jacksonville stations in Jacksonville WJAX-TV and WFOX-TV and was formerly a reporter at WWSB before later becoming a lawyer.
+His daughter Cathi Carson worked as the sports reporter at two Jacksonville stations, WJAX-TV and WFOX-TV, and was formerly a reporter at WWSB before later becoming a lawyer.
 He also had a son, Cliff, and another daughter, Dana, as well as a stepson, Donald.
-His brother, Gib Carson, is currently owner of Gib Carson Associates, which specializes in manufactured gifts.
+His brother, Gib Carson, died in 2011, and was the owner of Gib Carson Associates, which specializes in manufactured gifts.